-The Refugee Ministry of the Reformed Church in Hungary is organized under the Unit for Refugee Integration, which is part of the RCH’s Diaconal Office and works with Kalunba Social Services Nonprofit Ltd. as implementing partner.
+The Refugee Ministry of the Reformed Church in Hungary is organized under the Unit for Refugee Integration/Mission, which is part of the Hungarian Reformed Churh Aid (HRCA).
+The Refugee Ministry has been working with the support of international partners of RCH, in close cooperation with its implementing partner, the Kalunba Social Services Non-Profit organisation since 2016.

-With its constantly developing methodology, the Diaconal Office of the Reformed Church in Hungary aims to support the service of Reformed diaconal institutions, in order to remain up-to-date on the most recent changes in managerial and financial environments.
-Being supported by the Diaconal Office, these institutions are able to continuously familiarize themselves with quality professional models and also participate in professional workshops, which make the Diaconal Office the perfect location for the church’s refugee integration work, which is constantly changing and adapting to new circumstances in Hungary.
+With its constantly developing methodology, the Hungarian Reformed Church Aid (HRCA) of the Reformed Church in Hungary aims to support the service of Reformed diaconal institutions, in order to remain up-to-date on the most recent changes in managerial and financial environments.
+Being supported by the HRCA, these institutions are able to continuously familiarize themselves with quality professional models and also participate in professional workshops, which make the HRCA the perfect location for the church’s refugee integration work, which is constantly changing and adapting to new circumstances in Hungary.
 The Reformed diaconal institutions are constantly provided with the up-to-date information necessary for a productive and high-level operation, making this ministry on the cutting edge of integration work in Hungary.

-This refugee integration work is coordinated through the RCH under the Diaconal Office’s Unit for Refugee Integration.
-The Head of the Unit is Ms. Dora Kanizsai-Nagy, who is supported by the Coordinator Ms Angela Canadey, a position supported by HEKS.
+This refugee integration work is coordinated through the RCH under the HRCA’s Unit for Refugee Integration.
+The Head of the Unit is Mr. László Zságer, who is supported by the Coordinator Ms Angela Canadey, a position supported by HEKS.
 The General Implementing Partner is Kalunba Social Services Nonprofit Ltd., led by CEO Balázs Acsai.
-Working with an on-the-ground organization helps the Diaconal Office to provide crucial practical support and function in the most efficient way in its refugee integration efforts.
+Working with an on-the-ground organization helps the HRCA to provide crucial practical support and function in the most efficient way in its refugee integration efforts.

 - The housing project handles the residential matters of refugees.
 For participating families, the programme searches for sublets and finances their rent, so that after moving out they can live on their own with their savings, along with the help of their Hungarian connections.
 This gives families a greater sense of independence and helps them to lead more full and well-rounded lives.